MadhuSuniL/startmlproject/README.md

 1. Removed **License** and **Contact** sections.
 2. Added a second usage example for specifying a path.
 3. Kept all essential sections for clarity and usability.

-You can now save this as `README.md` in your repository's root directory.